 How to Use It: Here are some tried-and-tested hacks that work for an email automation workflow for engaged customers:

 - Offer customized information and product suggestions to your customers that can solve their problems/pain points:

 - Laser focus on offers that are tailor-made to your customer’s interests as Netflix aces:

 Below, we’ve outlined a sample workflow for a customer who has just bought something from your website:

-Step 2: Do your research and offer customers personalized recommendations after at least four days.
-As long as your email is highly personalized based on your user’s preferences, you won’t need to include a promo code or a discount to reel them in.
+Step 2: Research and offer customers personalized recommendations after at least four days.
+As long as your email is highly personalized based on your customer’s preferences, you won’t need to include a promo code or a discount to reel them in.

-There are literally thousands of email automation campaign workflows that you can use to engage with new prospects, re-engage dormant customers, boost user satisfaction, or celebrate your loyal customer base.
-There’s really no “one-size-fits-all” strategy to swear by.
+There are thousands of email automation campaign workflows that you can use to engage with new prospects, re-engage dormant customers, boost customer satisfaction, or celebrate your loyal customer base.
+There’s no “one-size-fits-all” strategy to swear by.

-The permutation and combination for the email workflow you choose will ultimately depend on who your target audience is and what your end goal entails.
-So save yourself valuable time as well as resources, experiment with the workflows mentioned above, and invest in a 360-degree email automation software already.
+The permutation and combination for the email workflow you choose will ultimately depend on who your audience is and what your end goal entails.
+So save yourself valuable time and resources, experiment with the workflows mentioned above, and already invest in 360-degree email automation software.